 |Fall or Spring||2||8||96|

-a) Students may enroll in a given clinic only once and may enroll in only one clinic per term.
+a) Students may enroll in only one clinic per term.
 Students may earn a maximum of five clinical credits for their work in a clinic during the Fall or Spring term and a maximum of 2 clinical credits for their work in a clinic during the Winter Term.
 Students may enroll in a maximum of 16 clinical credits in total during their 2L and 3L years.
+See Section I(D)(2)(d).

-b) Students seeking to enroll in the same clinic for a subsequent semester of advanced clinical work may do so with the permission of the clinic and the Office of Clinical and Pro Bono Programs through a Continuing Clinical application.
+b) Students seeking to enroll in the same clinic for a subsequent semester of advanced clinical work may do so with the permission of the clinic and the Office of Clinical and Pro Bono Programs.

 Harvard Law School offers several carefully designed options for students to engage in legal practice, all of which train students to be competent, effective and ethical lawyers while providing the supervision necessary for effective pedagogy and compliance with relevant statutes and rules governing the practice of law.

-Students can engage in legal work through the School’s clinical and pro bono programs in the following ways:
+a) Students can engage in legal work in the following ways:

 - Working within an established Harvard Law School clinic or externship.
 See Clinical Program.